~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Quality vs. Quantity- Group Size:

-With only five guests per tour our groups have flexibility and mobility larger tour groups do not.
-Our groups are not restricted to the island’s group campsites and can very often snag the luxury of an Adirondack shelter.
-Additionally, traveling by kayak we can take advantage of the smaller boat-only accessible campsites and avoid some of the inland campsites with higher capacities.
+We limit the number of guests per tour so that our groups have flexibility and mobility larger tour groups do not.
+This allows us to react real-time to weather changes and by traveling by kayak we can take advantage of the smaller boat-only accessible campsites and avoid some of the inland campsites with higher capacities.

 Our quaint groups are also afforded the advantages that come from having fewer people.
 We focus on pairing couples, solo travelers, and mixed groups compatibly so that our group members are more united and supportive towards one another — no one gets lost in the crowd or feels left out.